 Tax: When it’s time to do taxes, this paper to remind you of the car’s price.

-Legal Protection: If someone says, “That’s my car!” you can show this paper as a shield to prove it’s really yours.
+Legal Protection: Show this paper as a shield to prove it’s really yours.

 Loan Document: Banks often want this paper before lending you funds (loan) to pay for the car.